Before offering on a property seek advice from a mortgage broker to find out how much you can borrow.

 TIP: Your choice of solicitor will have a direct impact on how fast or slow the buying process will be.
 Get quotes from a couple of solicitors and note how quickly they return your call.
 Local solicitors will have a deeper understanding of the area you are buying in.
-We are happy to recommend BP Collins LLP in Gerrards Cross who have a reputation for thoroughness and efficiency – www.bpcollins.co.uk/what-we-do/services/law/residential-property – 50 years of legal excellence.
+We are happy to recommend a couple of local firms to you who have a reputation for thoroughness and efficiency.

-The seller’s solicitor will send your solicitor a pack containing information about the property, fixtures and fittings, title deeds and conveyance plan.
+The seller’s solicitor will send your solicitor a pack containing information about the property, a draft contract, fixtures and fittings list, completed seller’s questionnaire, title deeds and conveyance plan.
 Your solicitor will apply for searches and read through the documents sent to them.

 TIP: You should now raise any questions you have regarding the property with your solicitor.
 Try to consolidate these questions so that the seller’s solicitor can respond in one reply.

 Your mortgage provider will send you and your solicitor a mortgage offer based on the value of the property.

 TIP: Once your solicitor has received the searches and answers to any enquiries they will write a report on title and send all these documents to you to read along with the contract of sale for you to sign.

 TIP: Some solicitors invite you to come into the office so that they can talk you through the paperwork before signing the contract.
 If you like this approach then it is worth asking at the point of instructing a solicitor if they offer this.
 Check if the solicitor will also provide a written report if this is the case, as a written report can be useful for a future record.
 By now you and your solicitor, estate agent and seller should have discussed completion dates – try to be flexible especially if there are more than two of you in the chain.